Diamondback (Kings Island): Characteristics

 Diamondback is the first hyper coaster to feature a splashdown.
 Scoops positioned at the back sides of the last car on each train send water soaring at heights of 50 ft as the train passes.
 Splashdowns generally do not cause riders to get wet; they are used for a visual effect as well as to slow the train down.
 The splashdown is located in the former Swan Boat pond.

 Diamondback operates with three open-air stadium style steel and fiberglass trains.
-The trains are the same prototype trains seen on Behemoth at Canada's Wonderland, Intimidator at Carowinds and Shambhala: Expedición al Himalaya at PortAventura Park.
+The trains are the same prototype trains seen on Behemoth at Canada's Wonderland, Thunder Striker at Carowinds and Shambhala: Expedición al Himalaya at PortAventura Park.
 Diamondback was the first roller coaster in the United States to feature the new trains.
 Each car seats four passengers, with two front seats set near the middle of the car and two rear seats set closer to the sides of the car, forming a "V" shape.
 The front car of each train features a yellow/orange snake head with long fangs, while the inside of the trains are black, red, and orange.
 Riders are restrained by a single T-shaped lap bar.
 There are three trains total, each train featuring a different fin color: green, red, or brown.
 Under the sides of the last car on each train are the scoops for the splashdown at the end.
 For the 2018 season, the original red seats were replaced with new black ones.

 The steel track is 5282 ft in length and the height of the lift is approximately 230 ft.
 The ride has red track and mushroom brown supports, although from 2009-2022, the supports on the lift hill and second hill were painted yellow and the rest of the supports were painted tan.
 The track was fabricated at the Ohio-based Clermont Steel Fabricators.